clash-lang/clash-lang.org/content/blog/0005-synthesis-domain.md

   }
 {{< / highlight >}}

 Quite a few options!

 ## How to use: synthesis domains
 Because it's quite a tedious task to actually write instances for `KnownDomain` due to its use of GADTs and promoted data kinds, we've written a convenience Template Haskell function called `createDomain`.
 It takes a `VDomainConfiguration`: it's similar to `DomainConfiguration`, but with `Domain` and `Nat` replaced with `String` and `Integer` respectively, such that it can be represented on Haskell runtime.
 To create a synthesis domain based on the `System` domain, but with _synchronous_ resets and _undefined_ initial values use:

 {{< highlight haskell >}}
-createDomain vSystem{vTag="SyncUndefined", vReset=Synchronous, vInit=Undefined}
+createDomain vSystem{vName="SyncUndefined", vReset=Synchronous, vInit=Undefined}
 {{< / highlight >}}

 After doing this, you can use `SyncUndefined` in your type signatures: